 The content of this course provides an overview of the chemical and business aspects of the chemical industry.
-Topics include fundamental chemical principles of manufacturing, synthesis and purification processes, design of large scale production, environmental and safety regulations, economic factors, management, marketing and sales.
-Case studies of various industries such as pharmaceuticals and biochemicals, petroleum/petrochemicals, chemical feedstocks, polymers, agricultural products, detergents and dyestuffs will be examined.
+Topics include history of the chemical industry, principles of manufacturing, design of large scale production, environmental and safety regulations, economic factors, management, marketing, sales, and global trends.
+Case studies of various industries such as pharmaceuticals and biochemicals, petroleum/petrochemicals, chemical feedstocks, polymers, inorganics, agricultural products, and detergents will be examined.
 Three hours lecture.
 Prerequisites: Minimum grade of C in CHE 212/214.
-Offered every other spring.
+Offered as needed in spring.

-CHE 411 Introductory Quantum Chemistry

-Introductory quantum mechanics and its application to atoms, bonding and fundamental theory of spectroscopy.
+CHE 411 Introductory Quantum Chemistry 4 Introductory quantum mechanics and its application to atoms, bonding and fundamental theory of spectroscopy.
 Statistical thermodynamics is introduced as the link between quantum theory and thermodynamics.
 Laboratory includes molecular modeling research projects and symbolic math programming.
 Prerequisites: Minimum grades of C in CHE 122; PHYS 102; MATH 213.
 Three hours lecture; three hours laboratory.
 Offered in fall.

-CHE 420 Chemical Research 2-10
+CHE 420 Chemical Research